sorki/rpi_kickstart/README.rst

 ------------

 - Raspberry Pi
-- up to date Debain image with systemd
+- Fedora or Debain image with systemd
 - ansible >= 1.9

 Getting your RPi online